top of page

 In 1936, York hit .334 with 37 home runs and 148 RBIs for the Milwaukee Brewers of the Double-A American Association and won MVP of that league.

-An injury to regular third baseman Marv Owen put the Atco rookie back in the lineup until July and in early August, Tigers manager Mickey Cochrane decided to put York in the lineup as a catcher.
+An injury to regular third baseman Marv Owen put the Atco rookie back in the lineup until July.
+Tigers manager Mickey Cochrane put York in the lineup as a catcher in early August.

-Cochrane, who was a Tigers’ catcher himself, often labeled York as “too clunky” as a catcher but wanted that offensive weapon in his lineup.
+Cochrane, a Tigers’ catcher himself, often labeled York as “too clunky” as a catcher but wanted that offensive weapon in his lineup.

-York responded with 18 home runs that month breaking a record held by Babe Ruth.
-He also drove in 49 runs for the month to break a Lou Gehrig mark at the time.
+York responded with 18 home runs that month, breaking a record held by Babe Ruth.
+He also drove in 49 runs for the month to break a Lou Gehrig mark.
 The home run record for August was surpassed in 1998 by Sammy Sosa.

-The struggle to find a defensive position for York’s lethal bat continued throughout his pro playing days.
-Later in his career, his one‐eighth Cherokee ancestry and his less‐than‐perfect fielding would prompt an observer to declare: “He is part Indian and part first baseman.”
+The struggle to find a defensive position for York’s lethal bat continued throughout his pro-playing days.
+Later in his career, his one‐eighth Cherokee ancestry and less‐than‐perfect fielding would prompt an observer to declare: “He is part Indian and part first baseman.”

 The experiment was fruitful for the Tigers.

-In January of 1946, York was traded to the Boston Red Sox for shortstop Eddie Lake.
+In January 1946, York was traded to the Boston Red Sox for shortstop Eddie Lake.

 York nearly died in April of 1947 when his hotel room caught fire.
-The fire was believed to have started from a lit cigarette in his hand after he had fallen asleep.
-He was rescued from his Miles Standish Hotel room that teammates later said was strewn with liquor bottles.
+The fire was believed to have started from a lit cigarette in his hand after falling asleep.
+He was rescued from his Miles Standish Hotel room, which teammates later said was strewn with liquor bottles.

 It was one of many reported incidents regarding York’s lack of cigarette safety in hotel rooms.
-After his playing days, teammates of York said he “led the league in burned mattresses” and “we would wait until he fell asleep to go to sleep ourselves.”
+After his playing days, York's teammates said he “led the league in burned mattresses” and “we would wait until he fell asleep to go to sleep ourselves.”

 A slow start in 1947 saw York batting only .212 by mid-June when he was traded to the Chicago White Sox.

 York was a career .275 hitter with 277 home runs, 1152 RBI, and a .845 OPS in 1603 major league games.
 In three World Series, he hit .221 with three homers and 10 RBI.
-York's .503 slugging percentage as a Detroit Tiger ranks him fourth in franchise history behind Hank Greenberg, Harry Heilmann, and Ty Cobb among players with at least 5,000 plate appearances with the team.
-His 239 home runs as a Tiger ranks seventh in franchise history.
+York's .503 slugging percentage as a Detroit Tiger ranks him fourth in franchise history behind Hank Greenberg, Harry Heilmann, and Ty Cobb among players with at least 5,000 plate appearances —his 239 home runs as a Tiger ranks seventh in franchise history.

-With only 11 seasons in which he played at least 100 games, York finished in the top ten in the American League in home runs each season from 1937 through 1947.
-He also finished in the top ten in RBIs during each of those 11 seasons except for 1937 and 1939.
+With only 11 seasons in which he played at least 100 games, York finished in the top ten in the American League in home runs from 1937 through 1947.
+He also finished in the top ten in RBIs during those 11 seasons except for 1937 and 1939.

 In 1949, York took occasional roles in lower levels of baseball.
-He made a few appearances in the Northwest Georgia Textile League, he was a player-manager for the Griffin Tigers of the Georgia-Alabama League and held a similar role with the Union City Greyhounds of the Kitty League.
+He made a few appearances in the Northwest Georgia Textile League, was a player-manager for the Griffin Tigers of the Georgia-Alabama League, and held a similar role with the Union City Greyhounds of the Kitty League.

-By 1950 he was completely out of baseball and was spending his time on his farm in Cassville.
-He liked to hunt and fish but his wife Violet reportedly told Hank Greenberg (who was now managing the Cleveland Indians) that he was drinking too much and needed a baseball job.
+By 1950, he was completely out of baseball and spent time on his farm in Cassville.
+He liked to hunt and fish, but his wife Violet reportedly told Hank Greenberg (who was now managing the Cleveland Indians) that he was drinking too much and needed a baseball job.

-Greenberg invited York to the Indians’ spring training in 1951 where he helped minor leaguers with hitting.
-He joined the Youngstown Athletics of the Mid-Atlantic League as a player-coach after camp broke.
-By the end of May, he was named player-manager and the team was relocated to Oil City, Pennsylvania.
+Greenberg invited York to the Indians’ spring training in 1951, where he helped minor leaguers with hitting.
+After camp broke, he joined the Youngstown Athletics of the Mid-Atlantic League as a player-coach.
+By the end of May, he was named player-manager, and the team relocated to Oil City, Pennsylvania.

-Out of baseball again in 1953, he took a job with the Georgia Forestry Commission and was even known to umpire a few Cartersville High School baseball games — including games involving his son.
+Out of baseball again in 1953, he took a job with the Georgia Forestry Commission.
+He was even known to umpire a few Cartersville High School baseball games involving his son.

-York was known as one of the best in the game at reading pitchers and stealing signs.
-He continued the advanced scout role until June 1957 when he was hired to manage the North Platte Indians of the short-season Nebraska League.
+York was one of the best at reading pitchers and stealing signs.
+He continued the advanced scout role until June 1957, when he was hired to manage the North Platte Indians of the short-season Nebraska League.
 The Indians struggled, however, and finished last in the league with only 11 wins in 56 games.

 In 1963 and 1964, York held coaching jobs with the Eastern League’s Reading Red Sox and the Statesville Colts of the Western Carolina League.
 Those were his final jobs in baseball.

-York lived out the remainder of his life in Cartersville, working mostly as a self-employed house painter.
+York lived in Cartersville for the remainder of his life, working mostly as a self-employed house painter.
 He lost part of a lung to cancer in November of 1969 and died the following February 5th (1970) after developing pneumonia related to his cancer surgery recovery.
-Rudy York is buried in Sunset Memory Gardens in Cartersville across from the Etowah Indian Mounds and has been inducted into the Sports Hall of Fame in three different states — Michigan (1972), Georgia (1977), and Alabama (his birthplace, 1979).
+Rudy York is buried in Sunset Memory Gardens in Cartersville across from the Etowah Indian Mounds.
+He has been inducted into the Sports Hall of Fame in three different states — Michigan (1972), Georgia (1977), and Alabama (his birthplace, 1979).

-Rudy York pictured above with members of the Cartersville Little League Crackers.
-Photo in collection at Bartow History Museum
+Rudy York is pictured above with members of the Cartersville Little League Crackers.
+Photo in the collection at Bartow History Museum

 ________